ankeetmaini/blog/content/posts/how-I-wrote-and-published-my-ebook.md

 ### epub

-This is needed for ebook readers, I tested my Mac's `Books.app` to test.
+This is needed for ebook readers, I used my Mac's `Books.app` to test.

 The procedure is almost same but a different way of configuration.
 The `metadata` is removed from the top of the file and added separately in a `yaml` file.
 I also removed the `\newpage` tags as it was only for the pdf template.